Zamiell/racing-plus/docs/other-mods.md

 # Legal Mods to use with Racing+

-In general, using **any** other mods alongside Racing+ is forbidden.
+Using **any** other mods alongside Racing+ is forbidden.
+This is because mods that you think "only" adjust graphics/sprites may also do other things that will interfere with Racing+.
 Some specific exceptions are listed below.
 Contact Zamiel if you want a mod to be added to the list.

 <br />